gitlabhq/gitlabhq/doc/topics/autodevops/quick_start_guide.md

 The next step is to install some applications on your cluster that are needed to take full advantage of Auto DevOps.

-## Installing Helm, Ingress and Prometheus
+## Installing Helm, Ingress, and Prometheus

 GitLab's Kubernetes integration comes with some [pre-defined applications](../../user/project/clusters/index.md#installing-applications)